-The student should be able to speak effectively within and before groups.
+Students should be able to speak effectively within and before groups.

 No specific course is required.
-The student meets this goal through some general education courses and through the major.
+Students meet this goal through some general education courses and through the major.

-The student should learn to speak within groups in a manner that conveys ideas clearly to others and that equitably and respectfully involves others in discussion/conversation.
+Students should learn to speak within groups in a manner that conveys ideas clearly to others and that equitably and respectfully involves others in discussion/conversation.

-The student should learn to speak before groups in a manner that conveys a clear message (thesis), demonstrates clear structure and organization, shows an awareness of audience and genre, uses language and terminology appropriate to the language and discipline, effectively utilizes visual/audio aids, uses the body and voice appropriately and effectively, and incorporates, credits and cites appropriate evidence.
+Students should learn to speak before groups in a manner that conveys a clear message (thesis), demonstrates clear structure and organization, shows an awareness of audience and genre, uses language and terminology appropriate to the language and discipline, effectively utilizes visual/audio aids, uses the body and voice appropriately and effectively, and incorporates, credits and cites appropriate evidence.